nclient/NClient/README.md

 <a name="features-httpclient"/>

 ## HttpClient
 By default, `System.Net.Http.HttpClient` is used for HTTP requests.
-But you can also create your own implementation of `IHttpClientProvider` and pass it to `WithCustomHttpClient` method:
+But you can also create your own implementation of the `IHttpClientProvider` and pass it to the `WithCustomHttpClient` method:
 ```C#
 IHttpClientProvider httpClientProvider = ...;